Evalve3/saiter/README.md

 # saiter
-Site search\n
+Site search.
-This program finds all working sites on the Internet, up to a certain link length. \n Default is .com html sites only, but this can be changed \n Programm add all sites ot PostgreSQL DB
+This program finds all working sites on the Internet, up to a certain link length.
+Default is .com html sites only, but this can be changed.
+Programm add all sites ot PostgreSQL DB.